What is the department policy on admission conditions?

 What is Program of Study?

-Program of Study (POS) is a plan of courses to take in sequence for satisfying the course requirements of the MSDA degree.
-After consulting with the program advisor, a full-time student should try the best to adhere to the following POS in order to complete the course requirements in time for graduation:
+Program of Study (POS) is a plan of courses to take in sequence in order to satisfy the course requirements of the MSDA degree.
+After consulting with the program advisor, a full-time student should try their best to adhere to the following POS in order to complete the course requirements in time for graduation:

 • Semester 4: DATA 298B

 * For conditionally admitted students only.
-Please refer to FAQ: What are DATA 200 and the Waiver Test?
+Please refer to FAQ: What are the DATA 200, 201, 202 Waiver Tests?

 If I am denied by another program, can I transfer my application to the MSDA?